Paimon (Genshin Impact): Promotion and reception

-In a podcast from Waypoint, the staff defended Paimon's character, saying that the banter between the player and Paimon was "very fun", and that the implementation of Paimon speaking on the player character's behalf was "fairly clever and good".
+In a podcast from Waypoint, the staff defended Paimon's character, saying that the banter between the Traveler and Paimon was "very fun", and that the implementation of Paimon speaking on the Traveler's behalf was "fairly clever and good".
 After it was said that someone previously asked "when do I get to kill Paimon?" when playing Genshin Impact, one of the members pointed out that Paimon shared the same name as a character from Hereditary, as well as being the name of one of the demons in The Lesser Key of Solomon.
-As a result, the staff jokingly stated that Paimon was actually evil, would be game's final boss, and would kill everyone.
+As a result, the staff jokingly stated that Paimon was actually evil, would be the game's final boss, and would kill everyone.
 Grayson wrote that Paimon behaved in ways that "can only be described as suspicious", noting a quest in the beginning of the game where Paimon strongly desires a sword that turns out to be non-existent.
 Grayson additionally reported that some fans speculated on whether Paimon was the true villain of Genshin Impact.
-In April 2023, it was reported by GamesRadar+ that numerous fans of Honkai Star Rail, another game developed by miHoYo, found the game's protagonist and writing to be better than that of Genshin Impact due to the game lacking a character similar to Paimon.
+In April 2023, it was reported by GamesRadar+ that numerous fans of Honkai: Star Rail (2023), another game developed by miHoYo, found the game's protagonist and writing to be better than that of Genshin Impact due to the game lacking a character similar to Paimon.

-Grayson wrote the first instance of Paimon being referred to as "emergency food" to be a "legitimately funny scene" that subverted his expectations with the game, which he expected to be more serious.
+Grayson wrote that the first instance of Paimon being referred to as "emergency food" was a "legitimately funny scene" that subverted his expectations with the game, which he expected to be more serious.
 This joke became popular amongst the game's community, becoming an internet meme.
 Grayson wrote that most fan works involving the character usually had something to do with the emergency food meme.
-While finding most of these memes to be funny, he wrote that some of them were "uncomfortably leery" due to Paimon's child-like appearance.
-Kirsten Carey of Screen Rant wrote that "emergency food" had effectively become Paimon's nickname amongst the community, and believed that the memes were a method of the community channeling their "frustrations" at the inability to mute the character.
-In August 2021, a series of six figures from HOBBY Watch were released that depict Paimon in weird situations related to food, such as being rolled into pasta.
+While finding most of these memes to be funny, he wrote that some of them were "uncomfortably leery" due to Paimon's childlike appearance.
+In August 2021, a series of six figures from HOBBY Watch were released that depict Paimon in food-related situations, such as being rolled into pasta.
 The food depicted in the figures is reminiscent of the food players can cook in the game.

+A paper by Indonesian scholars analyzed the dialogue between the Traveler and Paimon from the perspective of pragmatics, finding that the Traveler primarily uses strategies of impoliteness toward Paimon, including belittling Paimon's body size and abilities, as well as comparing Paimon to a pet.
+However, the authors emphasized that this impoliteness is best categorized as mock impoliteness or camaraderie, and that its purpose is not to truly offend, but to create humor, bring the two closer together, and show an intimate friendship between the two.
+The Traveler holds greater discursive power in these conversations and can joke freely, while Paimon responds using strategies of politeness, reflecting the Traveler's dominant position as the protagonist.
+The study argued that this linguistic phenomenon, in which impoliteness is interpreted politely, can only occur between people with a close relationship, and precisely demonstrates the deep, family-like bond between the Traveler and Paimon.